 Social Media: Web scrapers can be useful for monitoring popular trends across social media sites, which is helpful for companies that are looking to get involved with the latest trends.
 It’s also important for SEO purposes, as updates on social networks can often help or hinder your search engine rankings.

 Here, I would usually tell a story about how great it is to have a web scraping service and probably ask you to get in touch with us.
 But I understand that there might be a lot on your mind right now.

 You are probably somewhere in between making the decision of your lifetime, and the thing is, we all are.
 Every day, we make decisions that might impact the rest of our lives.
 We live in the future lacking flying cars, but we are flying through a massive amount of data.

 The smartest thing we can do is take a break, maybe even grab a coffee and go someplace we have never been before, with a friend we always wanted to reconnect with but never had time to.

 In the meantime, let the people whose best friends are LCD screens connected to high-end processors get things done for you.

 We are Datamam, a team of professional software developers, market researchers, and data analysts; our only goal is to make all the necessary data accessible to businesses that need it.

+We work with enterprises, but we also work with small and medium-sized companies because every business has a unique value.
 A value that no one else may possess, thus making us eager to learn more about you and understand how we can help.